idontwantausernameplease/blurg/contents/urban-sprawl.md

 I have argued that urban sprawl is not only a result of artificially high transport demand (via low transport prices), but it also exacerbates the artificially high transport demand (via creating living spaces that encourage car use).
 The mechanism is that transport prices influence how many people use a car and how much they use them.
 This in turn makes people demand more car infrastructure, less infrastructure for other modes, and more low-density (sparse) housing.
 If the prices then are to increase, the infrastructure and the low-density developments will still exist and may never change or take decades to change.
 Urban sprawl thus makes transport problems very long-run problems, and the sooner it can be dealt with, the less it will burden us over time.

 Regardless of the validity of these extra problems of urban sprawl, they do not pose a reason to limit spatial growth, but rather increase the urgency of solving the root causes.
-The root causes (the market and government failures) themselves create inefficiencies apart from just contributing to urban sprawl.
+The root causes themselves create inefficiencies apart from just contributing to urban sprawl.

 ## Conclusions
 Urban sprawl itself is not a problem, it's a consequence of a set of market and government failures that either produce the problem or try to combat it inefficiently.
-The most efficient way to solve it would be to look to the root of the problem by tackling the market failures and the policies that cause them.
+The most efficient way to solve it would be to look to the root of the problems by tackling the market failures and the policies that cause them.

 I argue that the extra problems of urban sprawl pose an urgency to solve the root causes of urban sprawl rather than creating reasons to limit urban sprawl through new policies.